HenryMills/r1-connect-demo-phonegap/README.md

 *Callback arguments:* (bool isStarted)

-Indicates whether Push is started.
-Push started automatically if you setted up all keys in config.xml.
+Indicates whether Push has started.
+Push starts automatically if you set up all the keys in config.xml.

 	R1Push.isStarted(function (isStarted) {
 		//...